 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Far-right set to win eastern German election
+Far-right set to win eastern Germany election

 Công LuậnCông Luận02/09/2024

-According to a forecast by public broadcaster ZDF on Sunday, the AfD won 33.2% of the vote in Thuringia state, far ahead of the conservatives' 23.6% - a share of the vote that could allow the party to block decisions requiring a two-thirds majority.
+According to a forecast by broadcaster ZDF on Sunday, the AfD won 33.2% of the vote in Thuringia state, far ahead of the conservatives' 23.6% - a share of the vote that could allow the party to block decisions requiring a two-thirds majority.

-Appointing judges or senior security officials is among such decisions.
+The appointment of judges or senior security officials is among such decisions.
 The AfD is led in Thuringia by Bjoern Hoecke, the party's most radical and controversial figure.

 In the neighbouring state of Saxony, forecasts show the conservatives, who have run the state since 1990, on 31.5%, just 1.1 percentage points ahead of the AfD.